Cary Personal Injury Attorney

 Helping Clients After Car Accidents, Product Liability & More

 In the blink of an eye, your life could be changed forever due to the negligence of another person.
 If you or your loved one has suffered injuries resulting from another person’s negligence, it is important that you understand your rights.
 You may be eligible for compensation for your injuries and damages such as lost wages, medical bills, and pain and suffering.
-It’s important to contact the Law Office of D. Hardison Wood to determine your eligibility for compensation.
+It’s important to contact the experienced team of personal injury lawyers at the Law Office of D. Hardison Wood to determine your eligibility for compensation.

-While it is difficult to discuss all the types of personal injuries that can occur, some of the most common types include, but are not limited to, the following:
+While it is difficult to discuss all the types of personal injury claims that can occur, some of the most common types include, but are not limited to, the following:

 - Car Accidents and Commercial Trucking Accidents: We can seek full compensation for damages and injuries that you sustained in a truck accident, auto accident, motorcycle accident, or other motor vehicle accident.
 These types of accidents may include rear-end collisions, head-on accidents, intersection accidents, driving left of center accidents, stop sign and red-light collisions, accidents resulting from talking or texting while driving, accidents involving speeding, and collisions caused by drunk driving.